-Position: Co-Chief Executive Officer, Alternate Governor, Boston Bruins
+Position: Chief Executive Officer, Alternative Governor, Boston Bruins

-Jeremy M. Jacobs Jr. is Co-Chief Executive Officer of Delaware North, a family-owned, global leader in hospitality and food service.
-Delaware North has annual revenue of $3 billion and more than 55,000 employees, and it serves half a billion customers annually on four continents.
+Jeremy M. Jacobs Jr. (Jerry) M. Jacobs Jr. is Co-Chief Executive Officer of Delaware North, a family-owned, global leader in hospitality.
+Delaware North has annual revenue exceeding $3 billion and more than 55,000 employees, and it serves half a billion customers annually on four continents.

-As Co-CEO, Jacobs provides stewardship to the more than 100-year-old Delaware North and its operating subsidiaries, which include industry leaders in food and retail operations at airports and sports venues, sports facility ownership and management, operations of parks and major tourist attractions, hotel ownership and management, and gaming operations.
-The company recently acquired Patina Restaurant Group, a leader in the premium segment of the restaurant and catering industry that operates restaurants and manages catering and food service at high-profile venues such as Rockefeller Center in New York, the Emmy Awards Governors Ball in Los Angeles, and Walt Disney World in Florida and Disneyland in California.
+As Co-CEO, Jerry provides stewardship to the more than 100-year-old Delaware North and its seven operating subsidiaries, which include global industry leaders in food and retail operations at airports and sports venues, sports facility ownership and management, operations of parks and major tourist attractions, hotel ownership and management, gaming operations, and fine dining and catering.
+Jerry additionally serves as an alternate governor for the six-time Stanley Cup-winning Boston Bruins of the National Hockey League.

-Jacobs was named executive vice president of Delaware North in 1991.
-Prior to joining the company he was a financial analyst with the Money Market Group at Paine-Webber, Inc. in New York.
-He has a Masters of Business Administration from the Wharton School of Business at the University of Pennsylvania and a Bachelor of Arts degree from Georgetown University.
-Jerry met his wife, Alice Jacobs, when they were both students at the University of Pennsylvania, where she earned a Juris Doctor degree.
-Alice is the chair emerita of the Western New York Women’s Foundation, vice president of the Albright Knox Art Gallery Board of Directors, and a member of the board of directors for the Community Foundation for Greater Buffalo.
+Jerry has a Masters of Business Administration from the Wharton School of Business at the University of Pennsylvania and a Bachelor of Arts degree from Georgetown University.
+He met his wife, Alice Jacobs, when they were both students at the University of Pennsylvania, where she earned a Juris Doctor degree.
+Alice is the chair emerita of the Western New York Women’s Foundation, president of the Albright-Knox Art Gallery Board of Directors, and a member of the board of directors for the Community Foundation for Greater Buffalo.

 The Jacobses reside in East Aurora, New York.
 They have two children, Melissa and Jeremy III.